 Women taking Tamsulosin or considering taking Tamsulosin should be made aware that taking this medication means that symptoms are unlikely to go completely.

 The research into the effectiveness of Flomax for women remains limited.
-However, a number of side effects have been reported, and the FDA has not approved the use of the drug for women.
+However, people report a number of side, and the FDA has not approved the use of the drug for women.
 Before taking Tamsulosin, speak with your doctor about the possible side effects.